Accreditation and certification

 Step 2.
 When you have successfully completed the self-accreditation process, please sign the relevant self-accreditation declaration form (in the zip folder above) and return it to the GSMA.

 NB.
-The GSMA may take up to one week to validate the test results and update the accreditations list on the webpage.
+The GSMA may take up to one week to validate the test results and update the accreditations list on this webpage.

-Licensees will be informed of changes in RCS specification and accreditation aspects on the GSMA website and by email.
-Nevertheless, licensees shall take the responsibility for revision of those changes and must ensure that their device/platform remains compliant.
+Applicants will be informed of changes in RCS specification and accreditation aspects on the GSMA website and by email.
+Nevertheless, applicants shall take the responsibility for revision of those changes and must ensure that their device/platform remains compliant.

 For the self-accreditation process, you may require additional information, see below:

-- Accredited networks and clients’ contact details (accessible only for registered RCS client manufacturers);
+- Accredited networks and clients’ contact details (accessible only for InfoCentre2 registered users);

 - joyn Implementation Guidelines.